-Where can I find the grade boundaries for GCSE?
+Where can I find the grade boundaries for GCE A/AS and GCSE?

-Grade boundaries for each component or unit are set by members of the CCEA awarding committee for each specification.
-A wide range of information is considered, including reports from the examiners on how candidates answered questions; and how these answers compared with those of previous years’ examinations.
-For each grade boundary, scripts from previous years representing the quality of work associated with various grades are also considered to ensure that the standards are the same year on year.
-The awarding committee for each specification is then in a position to identify a grade boundary.
+Key grade boundaries (commonly A, C and F) for each component or unit are set by the CCEA awarding committee for each specification.
+A wide range of information is considered, including reports from the examiners on how candidates answered questions and how these answers compared with those of previous years’ examinations.
+For each key grade boundary, scripts from previous years representing the quality of work associated with these grades are also considered alongside statistical reports and data.
+Consideration of all of this information allows the awarding committee to recommend key grade boundaries.

 How is the A* grade boundary set?

 In the revised GCSE grading method a* is no longer available as a notional unit level grade.
 An A* is only awarded as a final subject grade.
 In 2019 the A* boundary for each specification will be set using a formula which awards Grade A* to a calculated percentage of candidates achieving Grade A. This formula aligns with the method used in awarding Grade 9 in the first award of the 9-1 grading system.